 Third-Party Actions in Personal Injury Law

 While an injured employee cannot sue their employer or co-worker for work-related injuries, they can pursue legal action against a third party or another entity if their negligence caused the injury.
 Such legal actions are referred to as “Third-Party Actions.”
+These claims commonly arise in cases involving negligent drivers, defective equipment, unsafe premises, or construction site accidents.

 If the third-party action results in monetary compensation, either through a settlement or a verdict, the workers’ compensation carrier has the right to reimbursement for any lost wages and medical benefits paid to the injured worker.
 This is called a “Third-Party Lien.”
-Determining the lien and other expenses can be complex, and it is recommended to seek legal advice to navigate the process.
+Determining the lien and other expenses can be challenging, and it is recommended to seek legal advice to navigate the process.

 Appealing a Denied Workers’ Compensation Benefits Claim

-• Disputes over the location of your injury
+- Disputes over the location of your injury

-• Claims that the injury was pre-existing and unrelated to work
+- Claims that the injury was pre-existing and unrelated to work

-• Questions about your employment status
+- Questions about your employment status

-• Errors in wage replacement benefits
+- Errors in wage replacement benefits

 The appeals process works similarly to the court system, starting with an appeal to the workers’ compensation board.
 If the board maintains its decision, a workers’ compensation judge can hear the case and evaluate evidence such as:

-• Medical records
+- Medical records

-• Testimony
+- Testimony

-• Wage information
+- Wage information

-• And other relevant evidence
+- And other relevant evidence

 If necessary, we can appeal the judge’s decision to a panel of board members or the entire board.
 Lastly, we have the option to appeal to the formal New York courts for a review.
+Each stage of the appeal process has strict deadlines and procedural requirements.
+Our legal team can assist in preparing a strong case, gathering medical and wage evidence, and representing you in hearings and court proceedings to help challenge the denial of your claim.

-Reason for Denied Claims Details
+Reason for Denied Claims | Details |

-Disputes over the location of your injury Insurance companies may deny claims if they dispute whether the injury occurred at work or during work-related activities.
+Disputes over the location of your injury | Insurance companies may deny claims if they dispute whether the injury occurred at work or during work-related activities. |

-Claims that the injury was pre-existing Insurers might argue that the injury existed before the work-related incident, thus denying compensation.
+Claims that the injury was pre-existing | Insurers might argue that the injury existed before the work-related incident, thus denying compensation. |

-Questions about your employment status Denials may occur if there are uncertainties about your employment status at the time of the injury, such as contractor vs. employee status.
+Questions about your employment status | Denials may occur if there are uncertainties about your employment status at the time of the injury, such as contractor vs. employee status. |

-Errors in wage replacement benefits Mistakes in calculating wage replacement benefits can lead to denials or reduced compensation amounts.
+Errors in wage replacement benefits | Mistakes in calculating wage replacement benefits can lead to denials or reduced compensation amounts. |

 Differences Between Personal Injury Lawsuits and Workers’ Compensation